Medical Doctor Service Trust Agreement

 • Family Trust – if just one doctor

-• Unit Trust – if 2 or more doctors
+• Unit Trust – if two or more doctors

-• Company – not common as profit is trapped and no CGT relief.
+• Company – not common, as profit is trapped and no CGT relief is available.
 But useful if you have no family because of the 30% tax rate

-Build these 3 types of service trusts on our website.
+Build these three types of service trusts on our website.

 The medical service trust is a second business.
 The doctor’s service trust provides services to the doctor.
 It charges a fee for providing those services.
 Service trust profits are shared with the doctor’s spouse, children and family.
 They pay tax at a lower marginal tax rate.
 Therefore, the service trust saves tax.
 It helps with superannuation benefits and the spreading of income to the medical doctor’s family members.